mathlimma/tracing-microservices-comparison/README.md

-## Making it easy to choose tracing tool on the JVM platform
+## Making it easy to choose tracing tool on JVM platform
 ### Microservices Tracing Comparison: Jaeger x Zipkin

 ###### *this project is a term paper made by Matheus Lima*